RomanLut/INAV-X-Plane-HITL/README.md

 # Special thanks

+Many thanks to:
-Many thanks to Sergii Sevriugin for initial implementation and a lot of testing
+- Sergii Sevriugin for initial implementation and a lot of testing
+- NKDesign for NK FPV SurfWing RC plane for X-Plane
+- b14ckyy for Surfwing 3D model